PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.wisc.edu/afr

-This site has information about the UW African studies program,
+This site has information about the UW African studies program, travel and

 study

-in Africa information, K-12 African study resources, information
+in Africa information, K-12 African study resources, information on grants

 and